mitodl/ocw-studio/external_resources/README.md

 The frequency for **external resource checking** is set to once per week (`1/week`).
 All external resources, both new and existing, are validated weekly, regardless of their last status.

-Additionally, **Wayback Machine integration** is enabled by default.
+The **Wayback Machine integration** is enabled by default.
 Valid external resources are submitted for archiving as part of the external resource validation task.
 The system monitors the submission status and avoids resubmitting resources within a specified interval.
 The status of Wayback Machine archiving jobs is updated every 6 hours to track the progress of pending jobs.

+If a resource is valid, the `check_external_resources` task triggers the `submit_url_to_wayback_task` to archive it.

 Here’s a high-level description of the process: